SarahNasir54/Credify/README.md

 2. Data Augmentation: This folder consists of two jupyter notebooks, where we applied two types of data augmentation techniques Contrastive claim generation and Parapharasing.
 For parapharasing we used chatgpt's [`T5_base`](https://huggingface.co/humarin/chatgpt_paraphraser_on_T5_base) model.

 3. 5 fold cross validation: This folder consists of one jupyter notebook, where we applied 5 fold cross validation for better generalization.
-We also obtained time peformance.
+We also obtained time performance.

+If you find this code helpful please cite our paper:

+@article{nasir2025credify,
+  title={CREDIFY: contextualized retrieval of evidence for open-domain fact verification}, author={Nasir, Ayesha and Wasim, Muhammad and Nasir, Sarah}, journal={Knowledge and Information Systems}, pages={1--31}, year={2025}, publisher={Springer}
+}